-You can download audit event reports in the Audit UI or using the Audit API in CSV and JSON formats.
-An audit event contains the following fields: timestamp, service, username, ipAddress, command, resource, allowed, [operationText], serviceValues.
+You can download audit event reports in the Navigator UI or by using the Audit API in CSV and JSON formats.
+An audit event contains the following fields:

+- timestamp

+- service

+- username

+- ipAddress

+- command

+- resource

+- allowed

+- [operationText]

+- serviceValues

 The contents of the resource and serviceValues fields depends on the type of the service.
 In addition, Hive, Hue, Impala, and Sentry events have the operationText field, which contains the operation string.
-See Service Audit Event Fields on page 34.
+See Service Audit Event Fields on page 36.